 If you only need a basic timeline whose content will not be updated frequently, then you might be better off just using the TimelineJS tool and a spreadsheet.
 On the other hand, if you want to do anything complex with the timeline data, then this module is for you.
 It enables you to use the full power of Drupal's Views module when creating timelines.

-A better example is the classic Views use case of creating a list of articles created by users.
+A good example is the classic Views use case of creating a list of articles created by users.
 Normally, we would create a block that shows a basic list of content.
 Then that block would be displayed on the user pages.
 Instead, consider displaying that list of articles in a timeline.
 Not only would it add visual interest to the page, visitors can see at a glance how active authors have been.
 If you add groups to your timeline, then they can also easily see the different topics on which authors have written.
-These examples show some of the true power of using this module - creating dynamic, contextual timelines.
+This example shows some of the power provided by this module - the ability to create dynamic, contextual timelines.

 Upgrading from 7.x-1.x